A SHORT HISTORY OF MALTA

 Meanwhile during the early 20th century many dissatisfied Maltese emigrated to Britain and to English speaking countries like the USA, Canada and Australia.
 This migration continued after World War II.

-In 1947 the British granted Malta another constitution together with £30 million to help repair war damage.
-Nevertheless the Maltese pressed for independence, which they gained on 21 September 1964.
-At first the Queen was head of state but in 1974 Malta became a republic.
+In 1947 the British granted Malta another constitution together with 30 million pounds to help repair war damage.
+Nevertheless, the Maltese pressed for independence, which they gained on 21 September 1964.
+At first, the Queen was head of state but in 1974 Malta became a republic.

 Malta in the 21st Century

 Malta joined the EU in 2004 and in 2008 Malta joined the Euro.
-Today the main industry in Malta is tourism although there is also an electronics and a pharmaceuticals industry.
+Today the main industry in Malta is tourism although there is also electronics and pharmaceutical industry.
 Malta suffered in the economic downturn of 2008-2009.
-However Malta soon recovered.
+However, Malta soon recovered.
+Today Malta is flourishing and its economy is growing strongly.
+In 2020 the population of Malta was 425,000.

 A timeline of Malta